yusufbata/experiments/train-problem/readme.md

 - paths: the logic for finding paths that match the path specifications.
 Composed of PathFinder and PathMatchers.
 Currently one implementation of PathFinder algorithm: ExploratorySingleStepRoutingEngine.
 Can easily be optimised or replaced due to clean separation and acceptance tests.

 # Development process
 Followed an outside-in development process.
 Used acceptance tests to guide implementation and enable refactoring.
 Sacrificed robustness (via thorough unit-test coverage) for functional completeness.
+Used general OO design approach.
 Used a mixture of top-down (conceptual) and bottom-up (heuristic) design approach.

 # Possible improvements
 - Add more thorough unit test coverage.